Trithemius's catalog of magic (or "necromantic") books

 Cp.
 Spec.
 Astr.
 Z 1992 p.
 243.

-[51] Item est liber imaginum Martis, quem Hermeti similiter /304/ adscribunt, qui sic incipit: Hic est liber Martis, quem tractat Hermes.
+[51] Item est liber imaginum Martis, quem Hermeti similiter /304/ adscribunt [C: ascribunt], qui sic incipit: Hic est liber Martis, quem tractat Hermes.

 [51] Likewise there is The Book of the Images of Mars, which is similarly ascribed to Hermes, which begins thus: “This is the Book of Mars, which Hermes writes.”